zew013/cis680-team/README.md

 ncut_pytorch: modified ncut forked from https://github.com/huzeyann/ncut_pytorch that could take intermediate results from our modified models.

 segment_anything: Meta implmentation of segment anything https://github.com/facebookresearch/segment-anything

+# **finetune.py**

+This script fine-tunes the **Segment Anything Model (SAM)** using **Low-Rank Adaptation (LoRA)** to improve segmentation on low-resolution images.
+It employs **PyTorch Lightning** for streamlined training, logging, and checkpointing.
+The script allows freezing specific model components (image encoder, prompt encoder, mask decoder) to optimize efficiency.
+The training process uses a combination of **Focal Loss**, **Dice Loss**, and **IoU Loss** to enhance mask prediction accuracy.
+During training, the script tracks IoU scores and losses, saving the best-performing model based on validation metrics.